 <Archive>: zipArchive variable

-Name of a zipArchive variable that corresponds to the archive to use.
+Name of a variable of type zipArchive corresponding to the archive to use.

 Path of executable to create (up to 260 characters).
 This path can be a path relative to the current directory or a full path.

 |zipAdministrator||Forces the created executable to be run as administrator.
 This mode is used to avoid the virtualization of files from Windows Vista.|